OfficeDev/msteams-docs.es-ES/msteams-platform/messaging-extensions/how-to/link-unfurling.md

 ## <a name="step-by-step-guide"></a>Guía paso a paso

-Siga la [guía paso a paso para](../../sbs-botbuilder-linkunfurling.yml) deshacer los vínculos de Teams usar bot.
+Siga la [guía paso a paso](../../sbs-botbuilder-linkunfurling.yml) para desenlazar vínculos en Teams mediante bot.

 ## <a name="see-also"></a>Vea también